wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 ### Creating a Production Deployment

-Once you push the changes to your project made by Diploi, you can create a new deployment for Staging or more importantly, Production!
+Once you push the changes to your project made by Diploi, you can create a new deployment for Staging or, more importantly, Production!
 To do just that, all you need to do is this:

 1. Push your development changes to GitHub